Business in Thailand

 As per the Foreign Business Act, any foreigner who aspires to carry out a partnership deed is not allowed.

-But, if that foreigner is willing to invest more than half of total investment cost or is ready to become a managing partner, the Foreign Business License may be applicable.
+But, if that foreigner is willing to invest above half of total investment cost or is ready to become a managing partner, the Foreign Business License may be applicable.

-Hence, in order to avoid the Foreign Business License, it is recommended that foreigners do not invest more than half of the overall investment or act as managing partner for the partnership.
+Hence, in order to avoid the Foreign Business License, it is recommended that foreigners do not invest exceeding half of the overall investment or act as managing partner for the partnership.

 And, in case they are not functioning as a managing partner, then it is hardly possible that they will be able to protect their interest.